helidon-io/helidon/docs/se/guides/tracing.md

 ```
 1. Notice the greeting came from the second service.
 <!--@mdc :: -->

+Refresh the Jaeger UI trace listing page and notice that there is a trace across
 two services.
 Click on that trace to see its details.

 <figure>